NFKB2: Clinical significance

-Mutation of the NFKB2 gene has been linked to Common variable immunodeficiency (CVID) as the cause of the disease.
-Other genes might also be responsible.
+Though the majority of cases of common variable immunodeficiency (CVID) are not linked to single-genes defects, pathogenic variants in the NFKB2 gene have been identified as one of the possible monogenic causes of the disease.
 The frequency of NFKB2 mutation in CVID population is yet to be established.

 The protein NFKB2 can become mutated and lead to hereditary endocrine and immuneodeficiences.
 The mutation occurs at the C-terminus of NFKB2 and it causes common variable immunodeficienciency which in turn causes endocrine deficiency and immunodeficiencies.
 A NFKB2 mutation can cause things like adrenocorticotropic hormone deficiency and DAVID syndrome which is a pituitary hormone deficiency and CVID.

 The mutations that occur within the C-terminus affect the serine 866 and 870.
 These serines are considered phosphorylation sites for NFKB2.
 These mutations at the serine's in the C-terminus lead to CVID in combination with other endocrine deficiencies.
 These endocrine deficiencies along with the mutation of NFKB2, lead scientists to believe that mutation of NFKB2 is a rare hereditary disease called DAVID's disease.